maxyustus/maxyustus/README.md

 - 👋 Hi, I’m @maxyustus
-- 👀 I’m interested in working with data(databases, data science, python)
+- 👀 I’m interested in working with data(databases, data analysis)
 - 👀 I’m looking to collaborate on any open source projects.
 Feel free to invite me!
 - 📫 How to reach me maxoyustus@gmail.com